 Assessment Outcome Impact Assessment An assessment is not required because the reason for this report is to report Internal Audit's progress to Committee.
-As a result, there will be no differential impact, as a result of the proposals in this report, on people with protected characteristics.
-Data Protection Impact Assessment Not required
+As a result, there will be no differential impact, because of the proposals in this report, on people with protected characteristics.
+Data Protection Impact Not required Assessment